"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 She fell in love with deceptions

-Both Richardson and Rousseau.
+Both Richardson and Russo.

-On the first page you will find:
+On the first page you see:

-Qu "ecrivez - vous sur ces tablettes?
+Qu"ecrivez - vous sur ces tablettes?

 and signature: t.a.v.
 Annette.

-Triquet brought a couplet to Tatiana
+Trike brought a verse to Tatyana

 Reveillez - vous, belle endormie.